apinf/docs/docs/design/dashboard/dashboard_design_brief.md

 >
 > -- Hetherington, V. (September 23). *[The Dashboard Demystified: What is a Dashboard?](http://www.dashboardinsight.com/articles/digital-dashboards/fundamentals/the-dashboard-demystified.aspx)* Retrieved June 02, 2009

+---

+> the dashboard should provide all the information that the user needs for a specific analysis in front of his or her eyes.
+>
+> Choudhury, Shilpi. " Four Cognitive Design Guidelines for Effective Information Dashboards."
+UX Magazine.
+N.p., 18 June 2014.
+Web.
+15 June 2017.

 The APInf Dashboard Design Working Group came up with the following concepts we believe define the concept of a Dashboard:

 - one view